 This device is making use of an analog signal path with an optoisolator like tha of a classic tube amplifier in the 1960s.

-I also noticed that the model is designed with a microprocessor controller, offering a wide range of features, such as a foot switchable two-speed mode and a tap tempo.
+I also noticed that the model is designed with a microprocessor controller, offering a wide range of features, such as a foot-switchable two-speed mode and a tap tempo.

-It also has the chaotic mode that is able to random speed with any waveform.
+It also has a chaotic mode that is able to random speed with any waveform.
 You can also rely on it for the rhythmic tremolo mode, letting you tap the speed and see the tempo while also using a new setting.